sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud-services.rst

 a volume of storage capacity, you just upload a file, and Catalyst Cloud handles it's storage.

 One of object storage's biggest advantages is it's price.
+As an illustration, imagine you're provisioning a block storage volume for a database.
+Many of the bits you've provisioned within that volume are unused 0s, not yet used by the database to store any data.
+With object storage, you only pay for bits your files are using, not any empty, unproductive bits.
+This allows you to minimise your costs.
+Secondarily, data stored in object storage can be more efficently stored than block storage